 How to Participate:

 Participation is easy.
 Just document the completed activity by taking a selfie with each activity’s Patuxent Challenge sign.
 To receive a prize, email selfie pics to PatuxentChallenge@gmail.com.
-Brochures are available at the Howard County Welcome Center, or the Robinson Nature Center, where you can begin the challenge by hiking on the trails that meander alongside the Middle Patuxent River.
-Scotts Cove Recreation Area near Rocky Gorge is another Howard County stop that’s perfect for a scenic picnic along the T. Howard Duckett Reservoir.
+Robinson Nature Center is a great start point where you can begin the challenge by hiking on the trails that meander alongside the Middle Patuxent River.
+Scott's Cove Recreation Area near Rocky Gorge is another Howard County stop that’s perfect for a scenic picnic along the T. Howard Duckett Reservoir.
 Carroll Baldwin Hall in Savage is Howard County’s newest Patuxent Challenge stop with a 2-mile round-trip walk from the beautifully restored Carroll Baldwin Hall to stunning vistas along the Savage Mill Trail.
 The Hall, a Maryland Historical Trust site built in 1922, was constructed of local materials.
 The signature stonework of the exterior is river stone from the nearby Little Patuxent River and was reportedly moved to the site via mule-pulled wagons.
 Receive prizes for 5, 10, or 15 activities completed per calendar year.*

 Share your adventures on social media using the hashtag, #PatuxentChallenge.